sebastian-silaghi/FPGA-Ping-Pong-Game/README.md

 # FPGA-Ping-Pong-Game

-This project implements a simple **Ping Pong (Pong) game on an FPGA** using the Basys 3 Artix-7 development board.
+This project implements a simple Ping Pong game on an FPGA using the Basys 3 Artix-7 development board.
-The design was developed as part of the **Digital Integrated Circuits / Digital Systems** laboratory project.
+The design was developed as part of the **Digital Integrated Circuits** laboratory project.

 The game is displayed on a VGA monitor and controlled using the buttons on the Basys 3 board.